Written by Tenley Haraldson. Reviewed by Sean Busch.

-Every surface in your home needs regular cleaning to reduce bacteria, but the dirtiest spots in your house might surprise you.
-In addition to toilets and your entranceways, germs especially love kitchen sponges, sinks, toothbrush holders, handles, and pillows.
+Note: Every surface in your home needs regular cleaning to reduce bacteria, but the dirtiest spots in your house might surprise you.

 How to Clean Upholstered Surfaces

-- Wear disposable gloves when handling clothing or bedding of someone who is ill.
+- Wear disposable gloves and mask when handling clothing or bedding of anyone who is ill.

 - Avoid shaking dirty linens to prevent dispersing germs into the air.

-Anything that comes in contact with your hands, food, and the outside world should be disinfected.
-That includes:
+After spot-treating and cleaning surfaces, it’s time to kill remaining microbes.
+Anything that comes in contact with your hands, food, and the outside world should be regularly disinfected, especially high-traffic areas like:

 - Children’s furniture and toys

-- Kitchen cutting boards, utensils, and countertops (dishwashers clean and destroy germs better than washing by hand)
+- Kitchen cutting boards & utensils (dishwashers destroy germs better than hand washing)

 - Doors, handles, and packages coming into the home